starcitizen-lug/knowledge-base/wiki/Head-Tracking.md

 ### Use your Phone
 - iPhone: Our Penguins tend to prefer the [Head Tracker app by John Yu](https://apps.apple.com/us/app/head-tracker/id1527710071).
 It works on iPhone X or later using the FaceID IR sensors and, therefore, works well in low light.
 It has a trial period to test it out.
 It costs $2 US.
 - Android (Does not work on 14+): Our Penguins tend to like the [SmoothTrack app by John Goering](https://play.google.com/store/apps/details?id=com.epaga.smoothtrack&gl=US).
-It costs $10 US.
+It costs about $12 US.
 - Your phone can typically function as a webcam without any third party apps when connected to your computer.
 See the webcam section below.

 ### Webcam